Anmol17Agarwal/Anmol17Agarwal/README.md

 <h4> I'm a Software Engineer and Engineering Student

-- <h4>👨‍💻 I’m currently working on Web Scraping, Full Stack Development and Industrial Internet of Things.<br/>
+- <h4>👨‍💻 I’m currently working on Full Stack Development using MERN/Java and Industrial Internet of Things.<br/>
 - <h4>📚 I’m currently learning everything about Python and Nodejs and DevOps.<br/>
 - #### 📬 How to reach me: [Drop me a text!](https://www.linkedin.com/in/anmol-agarwal-b92204189/)<br/>
 - <h4>💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.<br/>